ComputerGallI/MAIMotherly/README.md

 - **Take short quizzes** to help MAI understand your personality, stress level, love language, and what makes you "tick"
 - **Get gentle reminders** like “get 30 mins of sunlight” or “schedule a massage” — and add them to your Google Calendar so you can actually implement them into your life.

-Our goal?
-To make you feel heard, understood, and supported.
+The goal is to  make you feel heard, understood, and supported.

 ---